-More than 4 million Americans are victims of dog bites every year.
-Of those, an estimated 20 percent of victims will require medical attention for their injuries.
-Dog bite victims have legal options available, and skilled dog bite lawyer can protect your rights.
+In the United States, a little more than 36% of households own at least one dog.
+Dogs are a great source of joy for many of us.
+These pets didn’t earn their nickname as man’s best friend for just any reason.
+Canines become our greatest companions and can also defend us from danger.
+However, more than 4 million Americans are victims of dog bites every year.
+Of those, an estimated 20% of victims require medical attention for their injuries.
+Dog bite victims do have legal options available.
+Dog bite victims have legal options available.
+A skilled dog bite lawyer can protect your rights.

-If you need legal assistance for a dog bite, a dog bite attorney at The Carlson Law Firm knows which measures to take when dealing with negligent dog owners.
+If you need legal assistance for an animal attack, a dog bite attorney at The Carlson Law Firm knows which measures to take when dealing with negligent dog owners.
 We are ready to put the experience of more than 40 attorneys and over 100 staff members to use, to help you receive the compensation you deserve.
 You can be confident knowing that a dog bite lawyer can help you effectively accomplish your case.
-Our dog bite law firm can hold the individual liable for your personal or your child’s injuries after a dog attack.
+As a Texas dog bite law firm, we can help you hold the individual accountable for your or your child’s injuries after a dog attack.
 Our job is not to give up pursuing a favorable result, no matter how difficult the situation becomes.

-What to do if you're Bitten by a dog
+What to do if you suffer a dog Bite

 With a dog bite taking place every 75 seconds in the United States, knowing what to do in the moments immediately following an attack can make the aftermath of a very scary situation a little less stressful.

 If you or someone you love was bitten by a dog, your first step should be to seek medical treatment for your injuries and then file a dog bite report with your local animal control officials.
 Depending on your jurisdiction, you may even be required by law to file a dog bite report.